Bamboo Types

 Bamboo types are split into two different sorts, running type and clumping type.

-Initially you don't need to know very much to help you decide which type would suit your requirements but you do need to know about their growth patterns.
+Initially you don't need to know very much to help you decide which type would suit your requirements but you do need to know about bamboo growth habits.

 There are the species of running bamboos that can spread across an area quite quickly by sending out runners, and there are the clumping bamboos that do not spread so dramatically and are non-invasive.